Anti-Money Laundering, Countering the Financing of Terrorism & Sanctions Policy Statement

 The AML Program is designed to ensure Coinhako complies with the abovementioned requirements and obligations set out in the applicable Singapore legislation, regulations, rules and industry guidance for the financial services sector, including the need to have adequate systems and controls in place to mitigate the risk of the company being used to facilitate financial crime.

-Coinhako is currently regulated under the Payment Services Act in Singapore as an exempted entity – which allows us to continue our business operations legally in Singapore, until the official licenses under the Payment Services Act are issued.
+Coinhako is currently regulated under the Payment Services Act in Singapore, and has received an in-principle approval from the Monetary Authority of Singapore for a digital payment token (DPT) service license – which allows us to continue our business operations legally in Singapore, until the official licenses under the Payment Services Act are issued.
 The AML Program consists of, among other things:

 - Robust Governance Framework in which the Board of Directors (the “Board”) and Senior Management provide oversight over the AML Program;

 - Designation of a Money Laundering Reporting Officer (MLRO), who is accountable for the design and operations of the AML Program.
 The MLRO has unfettered direct access to, and regular communication with the Board and Senior Management, and provides them with regular reports on the operations and effectiveness of Coinhako’s AML Program;